Frequently Asked Questions

 Q: At what time intervals should I administer a FACIT questionnaire?

 A: The administration timing of a FACIT questionnaire or symptom index in a clinical trial is typically based on several trial-specific issues, such as population (early versus advanced disease), endpoints, treatment schedules, QOL monitoring capability, and patient burden.
 Assessment timing should be a well-thought out process, with the goal of capturing enough data to be able to evaluate responsiveness to interventions or long term effects, while minimizing risks for patient burden and missing data.
 Administration of a FACIT questionnaire in a health-practice setting will require assessment timing according to different needs such as for the purpose of symptom management.
-More information regarding considerations for assessment timing can be found under the assessment timing link.
 Consultation services can also be provided by members of the FACIT.org team.